Project-ELK/Hackathon-SQUARE/README.md

-# Hackathon-SQUARE
+# Hackathon SQUARE APP Project
-Square App Hackathon Project
+This hackathon project is based on integrating Square APP's APIs and Google's AI capabilities.